metamn/react/content/blog/on-design-systems-2/index.md

 ## TLDR;

-Design systems are a paradigm shift in UX/UI design and front-end development targeting native and web applications, sites.
+Design systems are a paradigm shift in UX/UI design and front-end development for native and web applications, sites.

-With a systematic approach to the design process, they produce consistent and scalable user interfaces.
+With a systematic approach to the design process, design systems produce consistent and scalable user interfaces.

 Companies with resources lead the adoption process.
 They do it by augmenting old tools and processes with extensive mind power.

 Smaller companies with less resources must innovate to keep up.